GLOBAL MARKETS-Shares lock in bumper Q1, dollar eyes best week of year

 "We are relatively optimistic on global growth but we think the cyclical trade has rotated away from the Trump trade and near-term U.S. fiscal stimulus," said Schroders' multi-asset Portfolio Manager Angus Sippe.

-The euro held its own at just under $1.07 as data showed inflation in the euro zone had slowed in March by far more than the economists had expected, driven down mostly by a deceleration of energy price rises.
+The euro held its own at just under $1.07 as data showed euro zone inflation had slowed in March by far more than the economists had expected, driven down mostly by a deceleration of energy price rises.

-Meanwhile the European Union laid out its Brexit negotiating terms, saying if Britain wanted to start trade deal talks this year it would first have to pay ten billions of euros and give residency rights to the 3 million EU citizens living in the UK.

 There were tentative signs too that the euro zone's weakest members would be hit the hardest by an imminent scaling back of the European Central Bank's asset purchase programme.

-The yield, an indication of borrowing costs, on bonds of southern euro zone states including Portugal and Italy headed higher in the final day of trading before the ECB cuts its monthly debt purchases to 60 billion euros from 80 billion.
+The yield, an indication of borrowing costs, on bonds of southern euro zone states including Portugal and Italy headed higher in the final day of trading before the ECB drops its monthly purchases of debt from 80 billion to 60 billion euros.

-Top ECB policymaker Benoit Coeure emphasised the bank would tread carefully with any further policy changes.
+Top ECB policymaker Benoit Coeure emphasised the bank would tread carefully with any further changes.

 In Asia, MSCI's broadest index of Asia-Pacific shares outside Japan retreated 0.55 percent after its 12.5 percent charge over the quarter.